 Leave a CoinYou may notice several coins in odd places around the Inn, especially on the stone walls.
 This isn’t spare change accidentally dropped by patrons.
 Instead, each coin was carefully placed by someone just like you.

 When the Inn was built, there was a wishing well in the yard, and it was common for people to toss a coin or two in as they made their wish.
 When the well was filled in, guests of the Inn continued the tradition by placing coins on the walls.
 You’ll see them all over the Inn during your stay.
-In December we collect all the coins that we can find and donate them to the Salvation Army.
-In 2013 we collected over $238!
-Feel free to leave a coin and become a part of the rich history of the Fairfield Inn.
+In December we collect all the coins that we can find and donate them to a local non-profit agency.
+In 2016, we collected $234!
+Feel free to leave a coin and become a part of the rich history of The Fairfield Inn.

 What to Expect at the Historic Fairfield Inn